-The Regional Greenhouse Gas Initiative (RGGI) is a cooperative effort among the states of Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New York, Rhode Island, and Vermont to cap and reduce power sector CO2 emissions.
+The Regional Greenhouse Gas Initiative (RGGI) is a cooperative effort among the states of Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, and Vermont to cap and reduce power sector CO2 emissions.

 RGGI is composed of individual CO2 Budget Trading Programs in each participating state.
 Through independent regulations, based on the RGGI Model Rule, each state's CO2 Budget Trading Program limits emissions of CO2 from electric power plants, issues CO2 allowances and establishes participation in regional CO2 allowance auctions.

-RGGI is the first mandatory, market-based CO2 emissions reduction program in the United States.
-Within the RGGI states, fossil-fuel-fired electric power generators with a capacity of 25 megawatts (MW) or greater ("regulated sources") are required to hold allowances equal to their CO2 emissions over a three-year control period.
+RGGI is the first market-based, cap-and-invest regional initiative in the United States.
+Within the RGGI states, fossil-fuel-fired electric power generators with a capacity of 25 megawatts1 or greater ("regulated sources") are required to hold allowances equal to their CO2 emissions over a three-year control period.

 The RGGI Cap